Attlebridge

-The mediaeval parish church of St Andrew is a grade II* listed building.
+The mediaeval parish church of St Andrew is a Grade II* listed building.

 History

 The village is named after Ætla and the nearby bridge he is credited with constructing.
 Between the 1880s and 1950s the settlement had its own Attlebridge railway station offering direct trains to Norwich and Kings Lynn.
 It was eventually closed as a cost-cutting measure by British Rail.

 During World War II a nearby airfield, designated RAF Attlebridge, was used as an airfield for launching Allied aircraft missions against Axis targets in Europe.

-War Memorial

-Attlebridge's memorial plaque lays opposite St. Andrew's Church on Station Road, it commemorates the following fallen from the First World War: